mhguo1/AD_STR/README.md

  2) Run chromHMM enrichments (run_chromhmm_enrichment.R)
  3) Run transposable element enrichments (run_te_enrichment.R)
  4) Run Hippocampus histone ChIP enrichments from ENCODE (run_encode_histone_chip_enrichment.R)

+We also provide a simulated dataset for trialing the DBSCAN algorithm.
+This is provided along with a README in the test_dbscan folder.